 In some cases it might be appropriate to arrange for a professional clean (especially the windows).

-If there is a garden, make sure that access to all outside spaces is possible and any overgrown garden is cut back.
-Ensure any rubbish or items are removed from the front garden.
+If there is a garden, make sure that access to all outside spaces is possible and that any overgrown garden is cut back.
+First impressions are crucial so ensure any rubbish or items are removed from the back and front garden.

 From a security perspective leave some timer lights at the property, change the locks, and leave curtains in the front rooms.